nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing statistics of internship applications: `stats`

 This command displays the statistical breakdown of your current list of internship applications.
-The statistics are calculated based on the number of offered, in-progress and rejected applications.
+The statistics display the proportions of offered, in-progress and rejected applications.

 Format: `stats`